stain/s11.no/content/2022/phd/conclusions/index.md

 The Signposting approach has also been highlighted both by EOSC \[[Wilkinson 2022a], [Wilkinson 2024]\] and as a possible FDO configuration type \[[Lannom 2022a]\].
 The FAIR-IMPACT project launched an [open call](https://fair-impact.eu/1st-open-call-support-closed) where 14 participating institutions participated to build support for Signposting \[[Soiland-Reyes 2023b]\] in their data repositories and platforms.

-RO-Crate as a developer-friendly approach {#ch61:crate}
+RO-Crate as a developer-friendly approach {#crate}
 -----------------------------------------

 As pointed out in section [ld-web](ch3.html#ld-web), while Linked Data is a powerful and flexible approach to publishing structured data on the Web, the developer experience of using Semantic Web technology still needs simplifications, like reducing number of choices for vocabularies and serialization formats.